zacanger/niddesa/text/generated-translations/cullaniddesa/14-chinese-google.md

 jhana... (omitted) mindfulness.
 "Purification from calmness to mindfulness":
-"The peace and mindfulness in the fourth jhana are pure, pure, completely pure, pure, pure, clean, free from defilements, plastic, suitable Working, standing still, reaching immobile.”
+"The peace and mindfulness in the fourth jhana are pure, pure, completely pure, pure, pure, clean, free from defilements, plastic, suitable Working, standing still, reaching immobile."
 Mindfulness is completely pure because of peace.

 "Thinking of Dhamma is the forerunner": "Thinking of Dhamma is called Zhengzhi.
 It is the beginning, the first, and the forerunner for the liberation of